gupta-divy/gupta-divy.github.io/_portfolio/portfolio-1.md

     <img src="/images/p1_actuator_design.png" alt="Actuator Design" style="width: 50%; height: auto;">
 </div>

-This project solves these issues with a **non-linear Differential Elastic Actuator** [(refer)](https://ieeexplore.ieee.org/document/4543763) using a **CAM-based spring mechanism**.
-The CAM enables mechanical programming of the stiffness, making it adaptable for different needs.
+This project solves these issues with a **non-linear Differential Elastic Actuator** [(refer)](https://ieeexplore.ieee.org/document/4543763) using a **Cam-based spring mechanism**.
+The Cam enables mechanical programming of the stiffness, making it adaptable for different needs.

 At low forces, the actuator acts like a soft spring, maintaining tension to avoid slack.
 As forces increase, the stiffness gradually ramps up, eventually disengaging the spring to behave like a traditional cable-driven system.